-CAROL FLANNERY joined Act II in 2019 after an extensive career in corporate design and communications marketing, followed by a transition to the performing arts sector.
-Carol served 12 years at Philadelphia Theatre Company in multiple roles, including Sales Director, Director of Marketing and Director of Strategic Partnerships.
-Carol has also worked with the Annenberg Center for the Performing Arts and American Family Theater – a children’s theatre touring company.
+CAROL FLANNERY joined Act II in 2019 after a twenty-year career in corporate design, graphic design and branding, and arts consulting followed by a transition to the performing arts sector.
+Carol served 12 years at Philadelphia Theatre Company in multiple roles, including Group Sales Manager, Sales Director, Director of Marketing, and Director of Strategic Partnerships.
+Carol has also worked with the Annenberg Center for the Performing Arts and American Family Theater – a children’s theatre touring company – and consulted with Theatre Horizon.
 She is a Philadelphia native from West Oak Lane, and has lived and worked in NYC and Pittsburgh before landing in Montgomery County.

 Resident Stage Manager